pn1616/amfoss_tasks/task-08/readme.md

 # PokeSearch

-This one was interesting as I did not know much about pokemon and there are games like this.
-Did a lot of research into it and api requests were fine too.
-I accidently deleted some code and the buttons is centre aligned.
-I know I can redo it and everything.
-But it was after my api was working and the whole game was working all of a sudden, the only issue is the buttons were not center aligned in the search window.
-I did not want to mess everything up just for that.
-Hope that's okay!
+This task was quite interesting, as I didn't know much about Pokémon and similar games.
+I had to do a lot of research into it, and the API requests went smoothly.
+However, I accidentally deleted some code, which caused the buttons to be center-aligned.
+I know I can redo it and fix everything, but at the moment, the API was working, and the whole game was functional, except for the button alignment issue in the search window.
+I didn't want to risk messing everything up just for that.
+I hope that's okay!

 - SC: